Geo-omics/WLE-Acidobacteria-Genomes/README.md

 Acidobacteria_RP_L18.faa contains predicted amino acid sequences of Ribosoaml Protein L18 from Acidobacteria MAGs available in IMG.

 The Acidobacteria_Genomes folder contains the whole genome fasta files of the genomes used in dRep compare gANI measurements.

+Paludibaculum_CoA2_C42.genes.simple_headers.fna contains the IMG predicted gene sequences from MAG CoA2_C42 to which metatranscriptomic reads were mapped.

+Bryobacter_CoA8_C33.fna contains the IMG predicted gene sequences from MAG CoA8_C33 to which metatranscriptomic reads were mapped.

+Microcystis_all.genes.fna contains all predicted gene sequences from Microcystis reference genomes obtained from IMG and NCBI.
+The included strains are Microcystis strain FD4, strain NIES 843, strain NIES 2481, strain NIES 2549, strain PCC7806SL.